-If you want to throw a plot twist into your story, but without any thought or care, it’s pretty easy.
+If you want to throw plot twists into your story, but without any thought or care, it’s pretty easy.
 You just write until you get to a point where you feel a plot twist would energise your story, and then suddenly pull the rug out under your audience and change things.
-It comes out of nowhere, and shocks your audience because they didn’t see it coming.
+It comes out of nowhere and shocks your audience because they didn’t see it coming.

-The key to writing a plot twist that is still believable is in the foreshadowing.
+The key to writing plot twists is that is still believable is in the foreshadowing.
 When your audience reads or watches your story for the second, third, fourth time, they should start to notice all the hints and clues throughout your story that the twist is coming.

-Because you’re focused on the plot of Billy Batson searching for his birth mother, Shazam! learning to use his powers, and Dr Sivana’s plot to use the seven deadly sins, you don’t really focus on those hints.
-There’s no spotlight shone on them, they’re just integrated into part of the story.
+Because you’re focused on the plot of Billy Batson searching for his birth mother, Shazam learning to use his powers, and Doctor Sivana’s plot to use the Seven Deadly Sins, you don’t really focus on those hints.
+There’s no spotlight shone on them; they’re just integrated into part of the story.

-Other plot twist examples include The Sixth Sense, the fact he’s been dead all along has been hinted at the whole way through.
-In Harry Potter And The Philosopher’s Stone, Quirrell secretly being in league with Voldemort (and Voldemort secretly being IN Quirrell) is hinted at from the first time you meet him.
+Other examples of plot twists include The Sixth Sense, the fact he’s been dead all along has been hinted at the whole way through.
+In Harry Potter and the Philosopher’s Stone, Quirrell secretly being in league with Voldemort (and Voldemort secretly being in Quirrell) is hinted at from the first time you meet him.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!